Video Biosecurity at Pig Shows: Keeping Your Pigs Healthy During Show Season!

 While the United States has never had a case of African Swine Fever (ASF), the growing number of diagnosed cases occurring in Asia, parts of the European Union, and the recent detection of ASF in the Dominican Republic have raised concern for our domestic pork industry.
 The highly contagious nature of this virus is very threatening and there is currently no vaccine.
 Swine producers need to be aware of signs of ASF, communicate with their veterinarians, and increase biosecurity to protect their herds.
 Even a farm with just a few pigs could become infected and spread the virus to other farms in Delaware.
 The ASF virus does not pose a threat to human health or food safety.

-What are signs of ASF in pigs?
+What are the signs of ASF in pigs?

 High mortality in a herd is the most significant sign that warrants a call to a veterinarian.
-Death generally occurs 7 days to 10 days after disease is first noted; however, sudden death can occur in newly exposed herds.
+Death generally occurs 7 days to 10 days after the disease is first noted; however, sudden death can occur in newly exposed herds.
 Animals that recover can carry and shed the virus for several months.